jsenv/core/readme.md

 # See also

-- [Jsenv compile server explained](./docs/compile-server-explained.md): Document how jsenv works internally to compile on demand with a filesystem cache.
+- [Jsenv compile server](./docs/jsenv-compile-server.md): Document how jsenv works internally to compile on demand with a filesystem cache.
-- [I am too lazy for a test framework](https://medium.com/@DamienMaillard/i-am-too-lazy-for-a-test-framework-ca08d216ee05): Article showing a new testing experience and proposing jsenv to obtain it.
+- [I am too lazy for a test framework](https://medium.com/@DamienMaillard/i-am-too-lazy-for-a-test-framework-ca08d216ee05): Article presenting a straightforward testing experience and proposing jsenv to obtain it.
 - [@jsenv/template-pwa](https://github.com/jsenv/jsenv-template-pwa): GitHub repository template for a progressive web application.
 - [@jsenv/template-node-package](https://github.com/jsenv/jsenv-template-pwa): GitHub repository template for node package.
 - [@jsenv/assert](https://github.com/jsenv/jsenv-assert): Test anything using one assertion.